by Pastor Jim Feeney, Ph.D.

 I was born again in 1969 while in the U.S. Air Force.
 After competing my four years of service in 1971, I moved back to Anchorage, Alaska, to pursue a courtship with a Christian young lady who had led me to the Lord.
-The courtship succeeded, and we were married for 38 years before she went on to her heavenly reward.
+The courtship succeeded, and we were happily married for 38 years before she went on to her heavenly reward.

 I began attending a church in south Anchorage — Abbott Loop Community Chapel (later named Abbott Loop Christian Center).
 In my very first service there in March, 1971, I heard Pastor Dick Benjamin preach the Word of God in a way I had never before heard.
 He spoke with power, with Holy Spirit anointing, and in a way that made the Word of God sink deeply into our hearts and spirits.
 I immediately knew that I was “home”!
 Today, 47 years later, I still feel that “family” relationship with Dick and with that church.

 Over the course of many years I’ve heard hundreds of Dick’s sermons.
 Just as importantly, he welcomed me into his life and fatherly counsel.
 Without pushing or striving to be so, Dick just became a true father in the faith to me.
 In that same church there were other great men of God.
-True to the apostle Paul’s words (above), they fulfilled a valuable role of being “instructors in Christ,” but Dick Benjamin became a genuine father in the faith to me and many others.
+True to the apostle Paul’s words (above), they fulfilled a valuable role of being “instructors in Christ,” but Dick Benjamin became a genuine spiritual father in the faith to me and many others.

 We know from his writings that the apostle Paul was an unmarried man.
 He had no biological children.
 But that did not prevent him from taking younger Christian men under his spiritual, fatherly care and training.
 Paul is perhaps the premier example of spiritual fathers in the Bible.
 Timothy’s natural dad was not a believer (Acts 16:1).
 The young man joined Paul in his travels and became a spiritual son to the apostle.
 Timothy grew so substantially under Paul’s paternal influence that at one point Paul wrote to the Philippian church, “I have no one like him, who will be genuinely concerned for your welfare” (Philippians 2:20, ESV).